Solo (2022 film)

 Solo is a documentary film, directed and produced by Olga Pankratova.
 It follows six dancers, who each have a story, in six different dance genres.
 Classical ballet, vogue (dance), contemporary, hip-hop, pole dance, and Krump.
 The film had its world premiere on February 14, 2022, at the renowned Karo 11 October in Moscow, Russia.
+Alexey Chadov, Dmitry Krasilov and other celebrities were present at the premiere of this documentary.
 Distribution rights for Russia/CIS were acquired by Russia World Vision (RWV) on December 19, 2021., and on April 16, 2022, North American streaming and DVD rights were acquired by MVD Entertainment Group.